-Covid staff shortages set to continue into New Year
+Covid staff shortages will continue into New Year

 - Published